-- You will also be asked to register (no charge to guests) into Kendall Area Transit (KAT), a bus program.
+- You will also be asked to register (no charge to guests) for Kendall Area Transit (KAT), a local and limited bus service.
 You may complete the KAT Registration Form here and bring it with you.

 - You will receive information about services from Kendall County Health Department.

 - After you are registered the first night, you may be a guest of PADS through the remainder of the season (mid April).

 What can I expect at the PADS site?

 - a safe, comfortable place to sleep (men and women sleep in separate areas)

 - a clean mattress, blanket and pillow